 For example, a very high percentage of children who are placed for adoption have been exposed to drug and alcohol use in utero, as well as the use of cigarettes or marijuana.
 When you go through your home study process, you receive a list of potential exposures and prenatal care as well as the race, gender, family background.
 This list gives you an opportunity to see what you’re open to.

 A big issue is alcohol syndrome, and some parents needs help understanding the effects of that.
 Fetal alcohol syndrome has more long-lasting effects than the consumption of meth or other drugs during pregnancy.
-Adoptive parents must decide for themselves whether they are open to that or any other health issues.
+Adoptive parents in Alpharetta must decide for themselves whether they are open to that or any other health issues.

 A good social worker won’t judge you because you really want to adopt a certain gender or race.
 There’s a lot to think about in terms of the race of an adoptive child.
 For example, parents will discuss with a social worker what it means to be white parents adopting a minority child.
 The social worker wants to make sure that adoptive parents are educated and understand what they might be getting themselves into.